 Day 2: Head to Wippari Cay (or Whipray), a short sail from Placencia and known as a “paradise surrounded by fish”.
 On the cay, you’ll find the Whipray Caye Fishing Lodge, known for its saltwater fly fishing, fine permit waters and coral snorkeling.
 The lodge is run by Julian Cabra, who has been fishing since he was six years old.

-Day 3: Not far away is South Water Cay with its palm-fringed beaches and fantastic snorkeling.
+Day 3: Not far away is South Water Cay in the Caribbean Sea with its palm-fringed beaches and fantastic snorkeling.
 The northern tip is super close to the barrier reef drop off, where you can enjoy swimming or diving with colorful fish, groupers, sharks, rays and dolphins.
 On the island are Pelican Beach and Blue Marlin resorts, where you can dine and enjoy a cocktail if you’ve made an advance reservation.
 The east coast will give you spectacular views of the sunset.

-Day 4: You’ll find five moorings at Coco Plum Cay and superb snorkeling with barracudas, eagle rays and starfish.
+Day 4: You’ll find five moorings at Coco Plum Cay in the Caribbean Sea and superb snorkeling with barracudas, eagle rays and starfish.
 Relax on the beaches and dine at Coco Plum Island Resort, where you can also snorkel among the reefs, kayak the mangroves, explore underwater caves and discover more of the barrier reef.
 You can pick up organized dives to the atolls or blue hole here too and if you like spotting birds, head to nearby Man-O-War Cay.
 You can walk across the ocean, chest deep, to the private resort island of Thatch Cay.

 Day 6: Sail to Hatchet Cay and try night snorkeling under the pier lights to spot fish and octopus.
 Boats are welcome to moor, so you can dine at the Lionfish Grill and go on organized dives.
 Enjoy Wi-Fi to update your Instagram with wonderful vacation photos and pick up water and ice.

-Day 8: Head back to base.
+Day 8: Sailing back to base.